Hydra-Chain/hydragon-dex-interface-archived/CONTRIBUTING.md

 # About

-Use node 14.21 to install and tun the project
+Use node 14.21 to install and run the project

 To find something useful and specific for adding chain or more use comment: